 Yana Skakun

 Aldeburgh is unlike any other seaside town in England.
 The shingle beach drops steeply to the sea with no sand, only grey and amber pebbles as far as the eye can see in both directions.
 The coloured fishing boats are drawn up on the foreshore above the tideline; the Tudor Moot Hall stands directly on the beach, surrounded by fish shacks.
-The light here — the cool, clear North Sea light of the Suffolk Heritage Coast — is extraordinary at dawn and dusk.
+The light here — the cool, clear North Sea light of the Suffolk Heritage Coast — is extraordinary at dawn and dusk, and it is the reason I keep bringing couples back to this stretch of coastline for engagement sessions year after year.

 The beach at Aldeburgh is the defining feature of the town.
 The working fishing fleet drawn up on the shingle provides a foreground of coloured hulls, ropes and nets that gives portraits here an unambiguously maritime character.
-The texture of the shingle itself — reflecting upward into shadows — creates a natural fill light in the golden hour that softens facial shadows without flash.
+The texture of the shingle itself — reflecting upward into shadows — creates a natural fill light in the golden hour that softens facial shadows without flash, which is a genuine practical advantage over a flat sandy beach where that reflected light is much weaker.

-Heading south from the town the shingle narrows and the Alde estuary appears to the west, with the Martello tower at Slaughden and the long shingle spit of Orford Ness beyond.
-This end of the beach is less visited and offers more space for couples who want the shingle landscape without the town in the background.
+Heading south from the town the shingle narrows and the Alde estuary appears to the west, with the Martello tower at Slaughden and the long shingle spit of Orford Ness visible beyond.
+This end of the beach is far less visited than the town frontage and offers more space for couples who want the shingle landscape without the town, the fish shacks, or other walkers appearing in the background.
+It is also a good option on a busy summer weekend when the main beach near the Moot Hall is understandably popular with visitors.

-The Tudor Moot Hall (c.1529) stands directly beside the beach, now separated from the sea by just a few metres of shingle as the coastline has retreated over the centuries.
-The timber-framed and rendered exterior, with its elaborate chimney and arched ground floor arcade, provides portraits that tell the story of this unique town immediately.
+The Tudor Moot Hall, built around 1529, stands directly beside the beach, now separated from the sea by just a few metres of shingle as the coastline has retreated over the centuries.
+The timber-framed and rendered exterior, with its elaborate chimney and arched ground floor arcade, provides portraits that tell the story of this unique town immediately — there are very few buildings in England that sit quite so close to an eroding coastline, and the sense of a town holding its ground against the sea comes through in photographs taken around it.

-The High Street behind the beach — the former medieval market street, now lined with independent shops, galleries and the famous fish and chip queue — offers coloured shopfronts and Georgian townhouse facades for less formal, relaxed portraits in the gap between beach and evening light sessions.
+The High Street behind the beach — the former medieval market street, now lined with independent shops, galleries and the famous fish and chip queue — offers coloured shopfronts and Georgian townhouse facades for less formal, relaxed portraits in the gap between a beach session and the evening light.
+I often use this stretch for the arrival part of a session, before couples have quite settled into being photographed, because the natural business of the street gives them something to react to and a reason to walk together rather than stand and pose.

-Two miles north of Aldeburgh lies Thorpeness, a private holiday village built in the 1910s and 20s to an Arts and Crafts design — timbered cottages, a boating lake, a fairground-style water tower house called The House in the Clouds, and a windmill on the shingle.
-The boating lake at Meare and The House in the Clouds together give a uniquely English whimsy to photographs taken here that is quite different from the more austere character of Aldeburgh itself.
+Two miles north of Aldeburgh lies Thorpeness, a private holiday village built in the 1910s and 1920s to an Arts and Crafts design — timbered cottages, a boating lake, a fairground-style water tower house called the House in the Clouds, and a windmill on the shingle.
+The boating lake at the Meare and the House in the Clouds together give a distinctly English whimsy to photographs taken here that is quite different from the more austere, working character of Aldeburgh itself.

 Aldeburgh Engagement Photography